ssilverman/QNEthernet/README.md

 4. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments.
 This version uses DHCP.
-The three-argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP.
-If you really want to set your own MAC address, for now, consult the code.
+The three-argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP, but starts DHCP if they're all zero (`INADDR_NONE`).
+   If you really want to set your own MAC address, see `setMACAddress(mac)` or one of the `begin` functions that takes a MAC address parameter.
 5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address.
 Try 10 seconds (10000 ms) and see if that works for you.
 6. `Ethernet.hardwareStatus()` always returns zero.
 7. Most other things should be the same.

-Please see the examples for more things you can do with the API.
+Please see the examples for more things you can do with the API, including using listeners to watch for network changes.

 ## How to write data to connections